RakhithJK/dotnet-vscode-csharp-wiki/Troubleshoot-Breakpoints.md

   * The PDB file is partially corrupted.
 Delete the file and perform a clean build of the module to try to resolve the issue.
 * If your module is not loaded:
   * Confirm that your code is actually running.
 For example, add a new logging line.
   * Confirm that the debugger is attached to your process.
 You can do this by adding a call to `System.Diagnostics.Debugger.IsAttached` and logging the result.
+If you are attaching, you might also want to call something like `Console.WriteLine("MyProgram is running in process {0}.", Environment.ProcessId)` to list the process id and compare that to the process you are trying to debug.

 ### "… the current source code is different from the version built into..."